 In both the physical and cyber worlds, the line between government protection and private security is not necessarily a bright one.
 The government's role is rooted in its defense function, a power delegated to it by citizens.
 We rely upon the government's courts, police, and military to protect us; yet at the same time, we rely upon a complementary and indispensable private sector security function.
-While government's primary reason for being is the protection of society, we nonetheless require private strategies to be really secure, such as security guards, gated communities, door locks, burglar alarms, firewalls, and anti-virus software.
+While government's primary reason for being is the protection of society, we nonetheless Rather than giving in to the temptation to regulate nanotechnology simply for the sake of doing something, Congress should monitor scientific understanding of potential risks. require private strategies to be really secure, such as security guards, gated communities, door locks, burglar alarms, firewalls, and anti-virus software.